-In this trip report I review Club World, British Airway’s Business Class, on an Boeing 787-8 Dreamliner from Calgary (YYC) to London Heathrow (LHR).
-You can also read my outward review on the British Airways A380 from London Heathrow (LHR) to Vancouver (YVR).
-I flew both in September 2016.
+In this trip report, I review Club World, British Airway’s Business Class, on a Boeing 787-8 Dreamliner from Calgary (YYC) to London Heathrow (LHR).
+You can also read the outward review on the British Airways A380 from London Heathrow (LHR) to Vancouver (YVR).
+Both were flown in September 2016.

 Club World Cabin On The A380

 BA’s Boeing B787-8 has a total of 214 seats: 35 in Club World (Business Class), 25 in World Traveller Plus (Premium Economy), and 154 in World Traveller (Economy).

 The 35 Business Class seats on the B787-8 are spread over 2 cabins in the front of the cabin (with a galley in between them).
 The bulk of the seats (21 in total) are located in the largest cabin behind the cockpit, while a smaller cabin in front of World Traveller Plus contains the remaining 14 seats.
 The two Business Class cabins offer a sophisticated and contemporary atmosphere, giving a reassuring sense of well-being and comfort.
 However, they don’t come close to the intimate and private ambiance of the Business Class cabin on the BA Boeing 747 Jumbo upper deck.

 The innovative “Ying/Yang” 2-3-2 seat plan is unique to BA: window and middle seats face backward, while aisle seats face forwards.
 Because of this unique concept, you may have to jump over other passenger’s feet to reach the aisle when seated in a backward-facing seat, see seat map of the British Airways B787-8.